securitytxt/security-txt/draft-foudil-securitytxt.md

 Gerben Janssen van Doorn, Austin Heap, Stephane Bortzmeyer, Max Smith, Eduardo Vela and Krzysztof Kotowicz.

-The authors would also like to acknowledge the feedback provided by multiple members of IETF's SAAG and SEC-DISPATCH lists.
+The authors would also like to acknowledge the feedback provided by multiple members of IETF's SAAG and SECDISPATCH lists.

 --- back
 # Note to Readers